 Now the tricky part.
 The cable from the cable is a thin wire with some kind of textile cover, for strengths I assume.
 It goes through the hinges and there is no way (as far as I can tell) to get the cable through there, without cutting off the (very small) connector that normally connects to the computers Left I/O (a.k.a.
 LIO) board.
 Cut.

 Now the whole camera assembly can be removed.
 It also includes the ambient light sensor, which communicates over I2C.
 Unknown protocol for that one though – one for the future to investigate..

+Very tiny 6-pin connector, normally going to the LIO board.
 Camera module exposed in the top part of the screen.
 Held in place with 2 small screws.